ArtemyAndrienko/skopeo/docs/skopeo.1.md

 Most commands refer to container images, using a _transport_`:`_details_ format.
 The following formats are supported:

   **containers-storage:**_docker-reference_
   An image located in a local containers/storage image store.
-Location and image store specified in /etc/containers/storage.conf
+Both the location and image store are specified in /etc/containers/storage.conf.
+(Backend for Podman, CRI-O, Buildah and friends)

   **dir:**_path_
   An existing local directory _path_ storing the manifest, layer tarballs and signatures as individual files.
 This is a non-standardized format, primarily useful for debugging or noninvasive container inspection.